Family Secrets – Aunt Hen’s Brownie Pie

 What’s in a name?
 There are many answers to that question, but this is a food blog and today I am writing about family history… and pie.
-Still, it can be a very good question and, as you’ll see, it does apply.
+Still, it is an interesting question and, as you’ll see, it does apply.

 A Pie For Every Season

 As I was growing up, Aunt Hen often made pies.
-To be honest, I wasn’t all that impressed.
-I loved to bake with her.
-I loved to help her roll out the dough to line a pie plate, cut strips of pastry for lattice work, or other shapes of dough for decoration.
-I loved to watch her perfectly flute the edge of the dough with her thumb and forefinger.
-I loved the way the dough smelled and the way it felt.
-There was magic in the dough, in the special qualities of it as an artistic medium that was so wonderfully responsive that it could delight the eye and nourish the body as well as the soul.
+While I had mixed feelings about the pies themselves, I loved to bake with her.
+When Aunt Hen rolled out the dough to line a pie plate, or cut strips of pastry for lattice work, I was right there trying to help out.
+I marveled at the way she would perfectly flute the edge of the dough with her thumb and forefinger.
+I enjoyed the way the dough smelled and the way it felt.
+There was magic in the dough, I just knew it.
+I think I admired it as an artistic medium so wonderfully responsive that it could delight the eye and nourish the body as well as the soul.

-The outcome, however, a pretty pie filled with fruit or nuts, or almost anything that commonly filled pies and delighted the adults in my family, was not that appealing to me as a child.
-I was a picky eater.
-I did not like the foods on my dinner plate to touch and I ate them one at a time.
-I did not like fruit that was too sweet.
-I did not like the texture of nuts.
+The outcome, however, a pretty pie filled with fruit or nuts, or almost anything that commonly filled pies and delighted the adults in my family, was something I approached with caution.
+As a child, I was a picky eater.
+When foods touched on my dinner plate, I objected.
+I did not like jellies or fruit that was too sweet.
+I avoided the texture of nuts added to pies or baked goods.

 In February Aunt Hen thought of George Washington’s Birthday and made Cherry Cheese Pie.
 I would only eat it without the cherries.
 In summer she responded to the heat by making lusciously tart Lemon Meringue Pies piled high with her favorite No-Weep Meringue.
 I only ate bites from the lemon filling and avoided the soft, sticky sweet meringue.
 At Christmas she baked rich and gooey Pecan Pies.
 I only picked at the crust, avoiding the nuts.